-(2011) ON/OFF is a collaboration between h2dance and What if: projects working with composer Sylvia Hallett.
+(2011) ON/OFF is a collaboration between H2DANCE and What if: projects working with composer Sylvia Hallett.
 Bicycle power generators were provided by Magnificent Revolution.
-ON/OFF is part of Encounter: a programme of six temporary artistic commissions taking place in urban spaces across North Kent produced by NKLA and funded by Kent County Council, Arts Council England and NKLAAP.
+ON/OFF was part of Encounter: a programme of six temporary artistic commissions taking place in urban spaces across North Kent produced by NKLA and funded by Kent County Council, Arts Council England and NKLAAP.

 Bicylce Generators: Magnificent Revolution